Alpine Tactical Training Center

 Tactical Team Avalanche Trainings Level 1 & 2

 Learn how to make better decisions in avalanche terrain with the Colorado Mountain School.
-We teach a complete program of curriculum established by the American Institute for Avalanche Research and Education (AIARE) and are the world’s largest and most experienced AIARE provider.
-The AIARE Avalanche Course Progression is built around the ‘Decision-Making in Avalanche Terrain Theme’, and we offer team-specific training in many of the individual AIARE course modules in the recreational and professional tracts.
+We teach a complete program of curriculum established by the American Avalanche Institute, the AAI Avalanche Course Progression has been developed and refined by some of the most consummate avalanche professionals in the US, and we offer team-specific training in all of the AAI course modules in both the recreational and professional tracts.
 Team members can expect to develop a good grounding in how to prepare for and carry out a backcountry trip in and around avalanche terrain, how to understand basic decision-making protocol while in the field, and to use military-specific resources related to weather and terrain so as to travel efficiently and safely in avalanche terrain.

 Tactical Team Avalanche Mountain Rescue Training

 Your team will learn the basics of companion rescue while expanding their skill set with advanced topics and realistic, military training specific scenario practice to help improve their skills and response time in a real-world scenario.
 Team members will learn organized operational specific tactics on what to do if a member of the party is caught in an avalanche, how to quickly and efficiently use the gear necessary for successful avalanche rescue, improve response skills and times, and learn how to develop a plan for continued practice whilst in the field.

 Team members will learn the art of mechanized snow travel and maintenance.
 They will understand some of the hazards and risks associated with snowmachine travel, as well as gaining a basic understanding of the intricacies of efficient snowmachine use, simple field maintenance operations, and navigating through avalanche terrain.

 Alpine Tactical Rock Climbing Training